 Overland programs are wholesome, structured experiences with high expectations of each camper’s behavior.
-Our campers are expected to be enthusiastic, positive, helpful and supportive of each other and of their leaders; they are expected to have chosen an appropriate trip for their interests and abilities; they are expected to have prepared adequately so that they can keep up physically and participate in all of the group’s activities; they understand that smoking, using any tobacco product, drinking alcohol or using any drugs (other than prescribed medications) is strictly prohibited.
+Our campers are expected to be enthusiastic, positive, helpful and supportive of each other and of their leaders; they are expected to have chosen an appropriate trip for their interests and abilities; they are expected to have prepared adequately so that they can keep up physically and participate in all of the group’s activities; they understand that smoking (or vaping), using any tobacco product, drinking alcohol or using any drugs (other than prescribed medications) is strictly prohibited.
 We reserve the right to dismiss any camper for any reason whatsoever—including but not limited to: rule breaking, misbehaving or an inability to fully participate or to keep up physically.
 Campers who are dismissed receive no refund and all costs associated with the dismissal are the sole responsibility of the parents/guardians.

 To maximize independence and self-reliance, we do not permit phone calls, emails or text messages to or from our campers (the exceptions to this are: your child will call home on arrival and departure with our phones and assistance, and in the case of an emergency).
 If your child brings a phone for use while en route to Overland, please do not send him or her with an expensive smartphone; instead bring an inexpensive prepaid cell phone.
 All phones will be collected on arrival and returned at departure.
 While we will take reasonable steps to prevent damage, theft or loss to phones, we take no responsibility for phones, and we will not make any reimbursements for lost, damaged or stolen phones.

 Cameras are welcome but please do not bring any other electronics (e.g., iPods, iPads, Kindles or other readers, GPS or similar devices).
 All electronics (except cameras) will be mailed home on arrival (at your risk and expense).